 Tiny hands are limitless story tellers.

 I recently read Cinderella Ate My Daughter: Dispatches from the Front Lines of the New Girlie-Girl Culture (2011) by Peggy Orenstein.
-While hospitals don’t hand out manuals to parents who leave with a… Continue reading
+While hospitals don’t hand out manuals to parents who … Continue Reading Boys and Girls Playing Together + Book Giveaways

 About a month or two after my daughter was born, I posted several status updates on my Facebook page complaining about the quality of the board books we had.
-They were too short,… Continue reading
+They … Continue Reading An Interview with Leslie Patricelli + Giveaways

 Caroline Gonzalez currently works as an Instructional Support teacher for grades 1-3 in South Brunswick NJ.
-After 21 years of teaching, she is completing coursework to attain an Administrator’s License.
-She is the… Continue reading
+After 21 years of teaching, she is completing coursework to attain an Administrator’s License. … Continue Reading GUEST BLOG POST: The Journey

-Maureen Ingram has taught in cooperative preschools in the Washington, D.C. suburbs since September 2000, working primarily with three year olds, and mentoring adults – both parents and teachers – in their work… Continue reading
+Maureen Ingram has taught in cooperative preschools in the Washington, D.C. suburbs since September 2000, working primarily with three year olds, and mentoring adults – both parents and teachers – … Continue Reading GUEST BLOG POST: Fostering a Love of Writing

 This past weekend I needed to pick up a few feeding-related items for my daughter at Buy Buy Baby.
-Since Isabelle was sleeping, I found myself weaving through the brightly-lit aisles of the… Continue reading
+Since Isabelle was sleeping, I found myself weaving through the brightly-lit … Continue Reading C’mon… Kumon?